GERD Specialist in Philadelphia, PA

 - Congenital: Though pediatric GERD is not uncommon, most children either outgrow it or are treated effectively for it as infants.

-- Injury to Upper Chest: Typically the result of a sports-related injury (e.g., high school football injury) or a traumatic accident (e.g., seat-belt injury resulting from car accident).
+- Injury to Upper Chest: Typically the result of a sports-related injury (e.g., high school football injury) or a traumatic accident (e.g., seat-belt injury resulting from a car accident).
 The injury causes the valve to “stretch” out of shape.

 - Obesity/Diet: Weight can be a significant contributing factor.